 Contact firstname.lastname@example.org for assistance.

-Submit a Ticket into the IT Helpdesk system asking for AV consultation and this will generate Work Orders to accommodate purchasing.
+Please submit a ticket to the UBC Self-Service Portal asking for AV consultation and this will generate Work Orders to accommodate purchasing.

-Submit a Ticket into the IT Helpdesk system asking for Telephone support, or call 250-807-9000 for immediate assistance.
+Please submit a ticket to the UBC Self-Service Portal asking for Telephone support, or call 250-807-9000 for immediate assistance.